Guillex387/ppm-firebase/README.md

 ## Deploy in your firebase console

 The first step is create a project in firebase console, and then enable Firebase Auth, Firestore and Hosting.
-Register a web app and put the crendetials in the `.env` file in the root of the project with this format:
+Register a web app and put the credentials in the `.env` file in the root of the project with this format:

 ```env